Blosc/blogsite/posts/ndim-reductions.rst

 Why Blosc2 can be faster than NumPy?
 ------------------------------------
-As it turns out that Blosc2 is using NumPy machinery for computing reductions behind the scenes, why is Blosc2 faster than NumPy in the case shown above?
+As it turns out that Blosc2 is using the NumPy machinery for computing reductions behind the scenes, why is Blosc2 faster than NumPy in the second case above?
 The answer lies in the way Blosc2 and NumPy access data in memory.

 Blosc2 splits data into chunks and blocks to compress and decompress data efficiently.
 When accessing data, a full chunk is fetched from memory and decompressed by the CPU (as seen in the image below, left side).
 If the chunk size is small enough to fit in the CPU cache, the CPU can write the decompressed chunk faster, as it does not need to travel back to the main memory.
 Later, when NumPy is called to perform the reduction on the decompressed chunk, it can access the data faster, as it is already in the CPU cache (image below, right side).